Andreycls/SimpleChatApp/README.md

 # Specification

-    - App is written in Go language
+     App is written in Go language
-    - App can communicate through web socket
+     App can communicate through web socket
+     Avatar icon that used in system from https://ui-avatars.com/api/ by pass Username as parameter